McKinney–Vento Homeless Assistance Act: Homeless children and education

 The original federal Act, known simply as the McKinney Act, provided little protection for homeless children in the area of public education.
 As a result, the State of Illinois passed the Illinois Education for Homeless Children Act, which was drafted by Joseph Clary, an attorney and advocate for the Illinois Coalition to End Homelessness.
 Clary then worked with national advocates to ensure that the protections afforded to homeless children by the Illinois statute were incorporated into the McKinney Act.

 At that point, the McKinney Act was amended to become the McKinney-Vento Act.
 That Act uses the Illinois statute in defining homeless children as "individuals who lack a fixed, regular, and adequate nighttime residence."
-The Act then goes on to give examples of children who would fall under this definition:
+The Act then goes on to give examples of children who would fall under the following definition: